umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/FAQ/index.md

 ## I’m using BuzzHybrid / DonutCaching / LatestHotStuff / other custom add-ins or I’ve created my own data types - do I need to do anything special?

 Probably not!
 In most cases including the custom files (and configuration) is enough for Umbraco Cloud to understand how to deploy your site.
-In some cases, namely where you’ve created a data type that serializes data or otherwise stores property data in a non-standard format, you’ll need to also create a corresponding data resolver.
-Fortunately these are created using the guide and samples [here](https://github.com/umbraco/Umbraco.Courier.Contrib/blob/dev/README.md)
+In some cases, namely where you’ve created a data type that serializes data or otherwise stores property data in a non-standard format, you’ll need to also create a corresponding value connector.
+Fortunately these are created using the samples [here](https://github.com/umbraco/Umbraco.Deploy.ValueConnectors)

 ## I press the “Deploy to Staging/Live” button, then nothing happens.
 What’s going on?